 Methodologically, the studies most directly connected to ours are in the recent literature on nonlinear factor models in panel-data causal inference, particularly the methods of \citet{feng2020causal}, \citet{feng2023optimal}, and \citet{deaner2025inferring}, which also allow for nonparametric and nonlinear factor structures.
 Our local two-way fixed-effects regression is analogous to a local linear regression and therefore achieves a second-order approximation error.
 In contrast, the estimator in \citet{deaner2025inferring} corresponds to a local constant regression and attains only a first-order approximation error.
 The local PCA methods of \citet{feng2020causal} and \citet{feng2023optimal} can be viewed as local polynomial regressions that fully exploit smoothness of nonlinear functions.
-Our approach differs from local PCA in that it does not require specifying the latent factor dimension and is more robust to the misspecification of smoothness assumptions.
-More broadly, unlike most methods in this strand of the literature, our approach flexibly incorporates observed covariates when imputing missing values.
+Our approach differs from local PCA in that it does not require specifying the latent factor dimension.
+Another important difference is that, unlike most methods in this strand of the literature, our approach flexibly incorporates observed covariates to improve prediction accuracy.

 Finally, our analysis is connected to several strands of the econometrics and statistics literature.
 The use of pseudo-distance as a measure of latent similarity was first developed by \citet{zhang2017estimating} and has since been applied in a range of contexts, including nonparametric graphon estimation \citep{zhang2017estimating, zeleneev2020identification}, controlling for unobservables using network data \citep{auerbach2022identification}, and nonlinear factor models \citep{feng2020causal, feng2023optimal, beyhum2024inference, mugnier2025simple, deaner2025inferring}.
 Our analysis is also related to the dyadic network formation literature \citep{graham2017econometric, dzemski2019empirical, chen2021nonlinear, ma2022detecting} and the graphon estimation literature \citep{gao2015rate, xu2018rates}. \citet{kitamura2024estimating} consider covariate-assisted graphon estimation similar to ours, but they focus on stochastic block models, whereas we focus on more general nonlinear link-formation process.
 Finally, extracting the component of the network explained by covariates relies on the dyadic nonparametric regression developed by \citet{graham2021minimax}.